Download a full copy by clicking here

-If upon terminating the lease you would like to acquire ownership of the equipment this can usually be arranged by TFS following the payment of an appropriate fee.
+If upon terminating the lease you would like to acquire ownership of the equipment this can usually be arranged by HPG following the payment of an appropriate fee.
 Your lessor will write to you nearer to inform you of the impending end of your primary period and advise you as to the appropriate next steps.
 It is important that you take action following receipt of the letter as otherwise a secondary period of rentals will automatically begin.

 - Funding secured against the equipment.

 - VAT is paid on each rental, so you do not need to pay it upfront.

 Hire Purchase is also known as a Lease Purchase or HP.
 Hire Purchase is a loan or contract that is linked to a specific equipment purchase and is a way of obtaining the use of an asset before payment is completed.

 The payments of the HP are in regular (typically monthly) instalments which includes a capital repayment plus interest followed by an option to purchase fee at the end of the term of the agreement.
 Ultimately by making these payments the customer will obtain ownership of the asset.
 The payment of the VAT is required upfront, at the beginning of the agreement.

 - The customer selects an asset (equipment, vehicle, software).

 - The finance company purchases the asset whilst agreeing to sell the asset on credit to the customer by way of the hire purchase agreement.

 - The customer must make the agreed regular payments for the term of the agreement that cover the original cost of the asset.